Browse by Medical Category

 Residents who have an abstract accepted for presentation at a nationally or internationally recognized radiology conference are given a generous stipend to defray the costs of lodging, transportation, and food in order to attend, with the approval of the program director.
-All residents are funded to attend one major conference (typically the RSNA in the third year).
+In addition, all residents are funded to attend one major conference (typically the RSNA in the third year).

-The department sponsors memberships for all residents in the New England Roentgen Ray Society, a local radiologic educational society that coordinates monthly afternoon seminars in Boston.
+The department sponsors memberships for all residents in the New England Roentgen Ray Society, a local radiologic educational society that coordinates monthly afternoon seminars in Boston, and provides clinical coverage for them to attend.
 Residents have found this exposure to various current topics in radiology very worthwhile and are encouraged to attend when possible.
 Residents are also enrolled in other associations that offer free memberships to trainees, including the Massachusetts Medical Society, American Roentgen Ray Society (ARRS), and the Radiological Society of North America (RSNA).